tejindermatharu/Angular-CLI-Startup/README.md

 # Project template Intro

 This uses Angular's CLI template within a Visual Studio project and includes the whole solution.
-I have indluded Web API integration with one controller called PingController as well as some example components and service that allow for making Http requests to the Service.
+I have included Web API integration with one controller called PingController as well as some example components and service that allow for making Http requests to the Service.

 I have also put a folder structure in place that reflects what a large application would use to organise the code better.